openwisp/openwisp-monitoring/README.rst

 * Charts can be viewed at resolutions of 1 day, 3 days, a week, a month and a year
 * Configurable alerts
 * CSV Export of monitoring data
+* An overview of the status of the network is shown in the admin dashboard, a chart shows the percentages of devices which are online, offline or having issues;
+  a geographic map is also available for those who use the geographic features of OpenWISP
 * Possibility to configure additional `Metrics <#openwisp_monitoring_metrics>`_ and `Charts <#openwisp_monitoring_charts>`_
 * Extensible active check system: it's possible to write additional checks that are run periodically using python classes